 The Bruce Freeman Rail Trail (BFRT) will be a 25-mile rail trail between Lowell and Framingham, along the former Lowell Secondary Track right-of-way of the Old Colony Railroad (Full BFRT Corridor Map and Status).
 In Sudbury, the rail corridor extends through the center of Town, approximately 4.4 miles from South Sudbury near Route 20, north to the Sudbury/Concord Town line (Sudbury BFRT Project in Design Map).
-The Town is in the final stages of designing the trail, which will be constructed with State and Federal support.
-The Project remains on schedule for design completion in June 2022 and Construction to begin later in 2022.
+The BFRT will be constructed with State and Federal support.
+The project remains on schedule to commence construction later in 2022 or early 2023.

 The project is on the 2021-2025 Transportation Improvement Program (TIP) of the Boston Metropolitan Planning Organization (MPO) committing construction funding during Federal Fiscal Year 2022.
 This means the project has been awarded approximately $12 million dollars for construction of the 4.4-mile rail trail.

 The Planning & Community Development Department intends to post periodic project updates to this page on the Town’s website.
 Additionally, the Planning & Community Development Department has created a Bruce Freeman Rail Trail Project Updates email list where periodic updates will be pushed out to interested parties.
 If you or someone you know would like to join this email list (or be removed from it), please email the Planning & Community Development Department at PCD@sudbury.ma.us.

 Bruce Freeman Rail Trail Conformed Plan Set, September 1, 2022